DongWeicen233/non-Hermitian-wave-packet/README.md

 please run 'OBC_gaussian.m' to get FIG. 6.
 Edge wave-packet dynamics

 please run 'PBC_gaussian_kxky.m' to get FIG. 8.
 Bulk wave-packet dynamics (I use code from line 1 to line 304 to do calculation, but it takes time.
-Then I save the data, so please run start from line 305)
+Then I save the data, so please run start from line 305, please ignore warning)